ReactTraining/hooks-workshop/lessons/08-app-state/exercise/README.md

-# useReducer and app state
+# useReducer and App State

 The "auth" object is not the same as the "user".
 After the user has logged in, we need to fetch their user data.